truenas/documentation/content/CORE/CORETutorials/Services/ConfiguringSMART.md

 Define the **Threshold** in degrees of Celsius.
 S.M.A.R.T. sends messages with a log level of LOG_INFO if the temperature exceeds the threshold.

 Define the **Threshold** in degrees of Celsius.
-S.M.A.R.T. will message with a log level of LOG_CRIT if the temperature exceeds
+S.M.A.R.T. sends messages with a log level of LOG_CRIT if the temperature exceeds

 ## Service Activation